Skip to main content

 Pointing it at a real domain

 For anything beyond local evaluation, run Ekso behind a reverse proxy that terminates TLS — Traefik, Caddy, nginx, your existing Cloudflare tunnel.
-Forward to app:6050 and use that proxy’s URL as the public URL during the first-run wizard.
-The ekso.json config file ships with a JWT signing key already pre-baked — you don’t need to edit it for a Quickstart install.
+Forward to app:6050 and use that proxy’s URL as the public URL during the first run wizard.
+The ekso.json config file ships with a JWT signing key already pre-baked — you don’t need to edit it for a full-stack install.
 See Configuration reference if you want to know what every field does or you need to override anything.

 Updating